Kjartanl/mermaid/docs/basics.md

 participant A as First
 participant B as Second
+participant C as The New Guy
 A->>+B:  Message
 B-->>-A:  Response
+B->>c: Yo!
 ```

 ### Beyond this, there are separate syntax rules for each separate diagram type.